AneneLab/eRNAkit/README.md

 &nbsp;
 *...and many more.*

-📘 For full documentation and usage examples is avilable through the standard R manual files.
+📘 For full documentation and usage examples is available through the standard R manual files.

 &nbsp;